rodjek/puppet-lint/developer/tutorial/index.md

 {% endhighlight %}

-If you run your tests right now, you should see a nasty block of errors because our check doesn't actually exist yet.
+If you run your tests right now, you should see a nasty block of errors because the check doesn't actually exist yet.

 {% highlight console %}
 $ bundle exec rake